Sciatica: effective exercises and acupressure points for sciatica pain

 Shakti Mat Angebot€69.99

-Christiane and sciatica - An open interview by a sufferer for sufferers
+Christiane and sciatica - an open interview by a sufferer for sufferers

 Many people are affected by sciatica.
 Christiane is one of them and would like to share her story, tips on how to deal with sciatica and the experiences she has had with the ShaktiMat in relation to her condition in this interview: